python/devguide/setup.rst

 working only on pure Python code the pydebug build provides several useful checks that one should not skip.

+.. seealso:: The effects of various configure and build flags are documented in the `Python configure docs <https://docs.python.org/dev/using/configure.html>`_.

 .. _unix-compiling: